tesuji/dotfiles/README.md

   - Create a private repository called `secret_dotfiles` instead.
   - Try [Gitlab] for free private repo.
   - I would recommend having passphrases to protect all your keys.
-- Currently only test for Debian-based and Arch-based distro.
+- Currently only tested for Debian-based and Arch-based distro.

 ## General Information